BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_02.md

 distributions {cite:p}`yao_stacking_2018`.
 The main idea is to combine several models in a meta-model in such a way that we minimize the divergence between the meta-model and the *true* generating model.
-When using a logarithmic scoring rule this is equivalently to compute:
+When using a logarithmic scoring rule this is equivalent to computing:

 ```{math}
 :label: eq_stacking